BlockchainCommons/bc-envelope-cli-rust/docs/VCElisionExample.md

 ]
 ```

-There are two important things to note in the above commands, one dealing with the shell commands and one dealing with the nature of the Envelope type.
+There are two important things to note in the above commands, one dealing with the shell commands and one dealing with the nature of the envelope type.

 Regarding the shell, in the above commands we needed the outer parentheses to ensure that the shell adds each of the digests to the array as a separate element, instead of adding them all as a single element.